North Auckland > Public Hospital Services > Waitematā District Health Board (WDHB) >

 The specialist or registrar will discuss with you the possible diagnosis and what further tests or treatments are recommended.
 They will contact your GP about your diagnosis, results of tests and a treatment plan.
 You may have ongoing follow-up in our clinic or be discharged back to the care of your GP.

-You may see the rheumatology nurse specialist, Sheila Stockdale who can provide further education and information on rheumatological diseases and the medications you are prescribed.
+You may see one of our rheumatology nurse specialists, who can provide further education and information on rheumatological diseases and the medications you are prescribed.
 The nurse may also provide you with support.

 You may also be referred to a physiotherapist, orthotist, or occupational therapist.